-Right behind the bar stands an open kitchen where young chef David Marcano toils, day and night, working on his craft like Merlin working on his magic.
+Right behind the bar stands an open kitchen where young chef David Marcano toils, day and night, working on his craft like Merlin on his magic.
 So I decided to let myself fall under his “culinary” spell.
 Smart move!

 This seemingly modern and spartan eatery was a sharp contrast to its deliciously intricate menu and warm and friendly service.
-Also, a nicely priced wine list made for a rather welcoming move: a great selection of reds from Rioja, Ribera del Duero and great whites like Albarinho, Rias Baixas and Ruedas were listed for 2 and 3 euros a glass or an average of 17 euros per bottle.
+A nicely priced wine list made for a rather welcoming move: a great selection of reds from Rioja, Ribera del Duero and great whites like Albarinho, Rias Baixas and Ruedas were listed for 2 and 3 euros a glass or an average of 17 euros per bottle.

 Marcano treats his food with the same grace and respect as he treats his clients.
 Impeccably presented orders are served diligently and carefully, cutlery is replaced with every dish and as far as table linens go, no detail is spared.